Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

   * Open obs-studio.sln from the 'build' subdirectory in Visual Studio (or click the Open Project button from the cmake-gui in 3.7+), and it should run and be good to go.
 All required dependencies should be copied on compile and it should be a fully functional build environment.
 The output is built in the 'rundir/[build type]' directory of your 'build' subdirectory.

-#macOS
+# macOS

-###macOS Install Directions
+### macOS Install Directions

 Pre-built macOS versions can be found here: https://github.com/jp9000/obs-studio/releases

 Simply run the installer and follow the on-screen directions to install OBS Studio.

-**NOTE**: The macOS build server is currently down and undergoing a rebuild.
-Official macOS builds are only available up until 0.16.2.
-If you require a newer version, follow the build directions below.
-There is no concrete ETA to the build server being back up and running at this time.
+Official macOS builds are available again as of 18.0.1.

 ***

-###macOS Build Directions
+### macOS Build Directions
 * Clone the repository and **submodules**:

          git clone --recursive https://github.com/jp9000/obs-studio.git